Arty-smarty English eccentric

 Opera glasses, if you plan on taking in a West End show.
 A central London street map – there’s a lot to see within walking distance, including Soho Square, theatreland and the British Museum.

 Welcome.
-Most rooms can accommodate a crib (free) and Deluxe Rooms and above can fit an extra bed (£66 a night).
-Nannies available, from £8 an hour.
+Most rooms can accommodate a crib (free for children two and under) and Deluxe Rooms and above can fit an extra bed (£65 a night).
+Babysitting is available too, from £8 an hour.

 Welcome.
 Most rooms can accommodate a crib (free) and Deluxe Rooms and above can fit an extra bed (£40 a night).
 Nannies available, from £8 an hour.